 The "Big Three"

-2. Shutter Speed (The Freeze): Never go below 1/250s for a cat.
-If they’re jumping, crank it up to 1/1000s or you’ll just have a blurry ginger streak.
+- Shutter Speed (The Freeze): Never go below 1/250s for a cat.
+If they're jumping, crank it up to 1/1000s — anything slower and you'll end up with a blurry ginger streak.
+The difference is dramatic: at 1/250 a leaping cat is still a smear of fur, but at 1/1000 every whisker is crisp.

 Composition: How to Frame the Shot